ItsJustJarvis/DGL114-ProcessPortfolio/README.md

 > **Question:** After reading sections 8.1 and 8.2 consider the types of tasks in an app that would necessarily be asynchronous (this may also require considering a particular type of app).
 Create a list of at least 10 asynchronous tasks that you might typically expect to see in a wide variety of apps - do some research if necessary.
 Write your list and summarize your findings on your process portfolio.

+AsyncTask can be implemented to free up the main thread from long running tasks.
+This helps reduce any negative effects occuring on the UI presentation such as slowed responsiveness or view updates, and keeps things appearing consistently.
+There are many different tasks within an app that you could expect to use this approach such as:

+* Downloading small files - downloading on the main thread can cause normal execution to come to a full stop until complete
+* Uploading small files - similarly to downloading, uploading files on the main thread can slow things down until completion
+* Gathering data - accessing data from a database to display and use
+* Complex Calculations - performing long-running calculations
+* Location updates - updating location to be used in map applications
+* Timing - updating clocks/timers
+* Newsfeed Updates - gathering social media newsfeed information and updating with most recent posts
+* Message sending/receiving - sending messages while performing other tasks
+* Tracking scores - calculating and tracking running scores for games/etc
+* Browser background processes - performing background processes in a browser

 ---